All Episodes

 Stay with us.

-You see a New York Times story yesterday, A headline says it all.
+You see a New York Times story yesterday.

 IRS enlists help in collecting delinquent taxes.

-Within two weeks, the IRS will turn over data on 12,500 taxpayers, each of whom owes $25,000 or less in back taxes to three collection agencies, larger debtors, will continue to be pursued by IRS officers.
+Within two weeks, the IRS will turn over data on 12,500 taxpayers, each of whom owes $25,000 or less in back taxes to three collection agencies.

-It's a an initiative of the Bush administration.
+It's an initiative of the Bush administration.

-So they're figuring out that the private sector is more efficient than the public sector than the government.
+So they're figuring out that the private sector is more efficient than the public sector, than the government.

 Evidence keeps piling up.

-And the scientists were wrong again, and here's an old wives tale about to be blown up.
+And here's an old wives' tale about to be blown up.

-The widely cited estimate that one in three Vietnam veterans suffered post-traumatic stress disorder.
+The widely cited estimate that one in three Vietnam veterans suffered post-traumatic stress disorder as a result of their service may be too high, researchers are reporting.

 In a detailed reanalysis of a 1988 U.S. government study, researchers found a figure is probably closer to 20%, with about 9% of vets still showing PTSD symptoms a dozen years after the war ended.

-A new figures published in the journal Science come years after critics began charging the 88 estimates had to be inflated.
+The new figures published in the journal Science come years after critics began charging the 88 estimates had to be inflated.

 One argument was that with only 15% of troops in Vietnam serving in combat roles, it was improbable that more than 30% would develop PTSD.